oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ![split-embed-interface](./images/split-embed.jpg)

-You can choose from the embedding models you selected during the initial configuration using a drop-down menu and adjust their parameters accordingly.
+You will find the models enabled during the initial configuration and you can choose one of them using the drop-down menu and adjust their parameters accordingly.
 For the first one choose **mxbai-embed-large**.
-The chunk size defines the length of each segment into which the document will be split, while the chunk overlap represents the percentage of overlap between consecutive chunks relative to the chunk size.
+The chunk size defines the length of each segment into which the document will be splitted, while the chunk overlap represents the percentage of overlap between consecutive chunks relative to the chunk size.

-Additionally, you can select different distance metrics and index types to experiment with various vector representations of the same document, allowing you to identify the configuration that best meets your needs.
+Additionally, you can select different distance metrics and index types to experiment with various vector representations of the same document, allowing you to identify the configuration that best fits your needs.

-Once configured, scroll down to the Load and Split Documents section to upload the document you wish to store in your **Oracle Database 23ai**.
+Once configured, scroll down to the **Load and Split Documents** section to upload the document you wish to store in your **Oracle Database 23ai**.
+You can upload more than one at a time, but in this lab we will use just one.

 ![populate-vector-store](images/populate-vector-store.png)

 You can choose from three different file sources:

 * **OCI**: Navigate through your tenancy to select documents from the Object Storage.
 Ensure that your OCI credentials are properly configured in advance.
+If not, you will not see the option.
-* **Local**: Upload a document directly from your local environment.
+* **Local**: Upload documents directly from your local environment.
-* **Web**: Import a document from a publicly accessible web URL.
+* **Web**: Import a document from publicly accessible web URL.

-In this example, we will embed a document from the web, available at [this link](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf).
+In this example, we will embed a document availble on the web: **[Get started with java development](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf)**.
 We will give the alias ***TEST1*** to this vector store.

 You can then click on the **Populate Vector Store** button and start the embedding process.